10 Steps to Cut Back On Drinking | The Jed Foundation

 By Peg Rosen

 Drinking can creep up on you.
-It might start as a weekend thing.
+It may start as a weekend thing.
 Maybe you overdo it once in a while and regret the hangover.

 Cutting back on your own, though, isn’t realistic for everyone.

 If you have signs of alcohol use disorder (AUD), you may need help from a support group, substance use counselor, or medical provider.
-If you think you might be physically dependent on alcohol and are having withdrawal symptoms, it could actually be dangerous to cut back without being medically supervised.
+If you think you may be physically dependent on alcohol and you’re having withdrawal symptoms, it could actually be dangerous to cut back without being medically supervised.

 Think About Why You Drink